How to Choose Your First Chef Knife

 When you hold a knife, your thumb and forefinger should naturally pinch the blade at the bolster (the pinch grip).
 If it feels awkward, the handle geometry isn't right for you.

 Skip the full knife block.
 Start with one great chef knife, a honing steel, and a cutting board.
-That setup will outperform a $500 set in real cooking.
+That setup will outperform an expensive knife set in real cooking.

 Join 10,000+ home cooks who get my "11 Essential Kitchen Tools I Use Every Day" — including my favorite knives, pans, and prep tools from 24 years in pro kitchens.